RaphaelHebert/nsdpy/docs/main.md

     --yes

 This option will answer yes to all prompts.
-So far it is only useful with the **gff** option
+So far it is only useful with the **-gff** option

 Example: